Singapore Gay Travel

-I crashed in a hostel directly on the Singapore River close to the marina.
-I found this awesome place, called B.E.A.T.
+I crashed at the cozy and modern B.E.A.T.
 Capsule Hostel, located directly on the Singapore River close to the marina.
-This hostel was by far the best one I’ve ever stayed in.
-Very modern and private, it was perfect for spending a few nights before I headed north to Malaysia.
+This hostel was by far the best I’ve ever stayed in.
+Air conditioned and private, it was perfect for spending a few nights.